David A. Bell

 • Men on Horseback: Charisma and Power in the Age of Revolutions (Farrar, Straus and Giroux, 2020) shows how modern forms of political charisma have been inextricably entwined with modern forms of constitutional democracy, with the potential to both reinforce and undermine them.
 The book ranges widely in its geographical scope, covering the United States, France, Saint-Domingue/Haiti and South America.

-I have also co-edited two volumes: Raison universelle et culture nationale au siècle des lumières, with Ludmila Pimenova and Stéphane Pujol (Honoré Champion, 1999), and Rethinking the Age of Revolutions: France and the Birth of the Modern World, with Yair Mintzker (Oxford University Press, 2018).
+I have also co-edited two volumes: Raison universelle et culture nationale au siècle des lumières, with Ludmila Pimenova and Stéphane Pujol (Honoré Champion, 1999) and Rethinking the Age of Revolutions: France and the Birth of the Modern World, with Yair Mintzker (Oxford University Press, 2018).
+A third co-edited volume, French Revolutionary Lives, with Colin Jones, will be published in the fall of 2024.

 In addition to my research and teaching, I write frequently for a range of general-interest publications.
 I am committed to the proposition that serious history can be readable, enjoyable, and accessible to an interested general public.